troy/simpleoptout/README.md

 ## Additions and updates

-To submit opt-out pages for a new company, or corrections about existing companies, send a [GitHub pull request](https://github.com/troy/simpleoptout) or create an [issue](https://github.com/troy/simpleoptout/issues) with the URLs.
-This process may improve over time.
+To submit opt-out pages for a new company, corrections about existing companies, or suggest an addition, please create a [GitHub issue](https://github.com/troy/simpleoptout/issues) (or send a [pull request](https://github.com/troy/simpleoptout)) or [tweet to @simpleoptout](https://twitter.com/simpleoptout).

 This site is generally concerned with practices that: